-If the fluid in the windshield washer fluid reservoir is low, the message CHECK WASHER FLUID will appear on the Driver Information Center (DIC) display.
+If the fluid in the windshield washer fluid reservoir is low a message may appear on the Driver Information Center (DIC) display, see Washer Fluid Messages on page 5-53.
 It will take 15 seconds after the bottle is refilled for this message to turn off.

-For information on the correct washer fluid to use, see Washer Fluid on page 10-37 and Recommended Fluids and Lubricants on page 11-6.
+For information on the correct washer fluid to use, see Washer Fluid on page 10-34 and Recommended Fluids and Lubricants on page 11-12.